foofighter51/coretet-mobile/docs/APPLY_RLS_MIGRATION_SUPABASE_SQL_EDITOR.md

 SELECT tablename, rowsecurity
 FROM pg_tables
 WHERE schemaname = 'public'
-AND tablename IN ('tracks', 'playlists', 'playlist_tracks', 'ratings', 'comments');
+AND tablename IN ('tracks', 'playlists', 'playlist_items', 'ratings', 'comments');
 ```

 All tables should show `rowsecurity = true`.